Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Model settings

 Define the trading strategy $(\alpha, \theta)$ under the price coefficients $\mathcal{P}(r, \mu, \sigma)$, where $\alpha$ and $\theta_k$ represent the money amounts invested at time $t$ in the bond and $k-$th risky asset, respectively.
 A trading strategy is called admissible if

 We use $\Theta$ to denote the admissible set of trading strategies.
 Before the individual's death or the family's time horizon, the wealth process satisfies

 where $c_t$ is the consumption rate, $I_t$ is the life insurance premium, and $C_t$ is the free disposal of wealth.
 Free disposal of wealth is the amount of money the individual chooses not to reinvest up to time $t$.
-We show when this free disposal of wealth disappears in Corollary \ref{chapter4_corollary_1}.
-Equation \eqref{chapter4_dynamic_budget_constraint} is usually called the ``dynamic budget constraint''.
-Equations \eqref{chapter4_wealth_lower_bound} and \eqref{chapter4_terminal_wealth_bound} show that the individual is allowed to borrow against the future income but needs to pay the debt at the terminal time.
-Lastly, equation \eqref{chapter4_wealth_lower_bound} admits a uniform lower bound to eliminate the arbitrage opportunity, such as the doubling strategy in \cite{harrison1979martingales}.
+Equation \eqref{dynamic_budget_constraint} is usually called the ``dynamic budget constraint''.
+Equations \eqref{wealth_lower_bound} and \eqref{terminal_wealth_bound} show that the individual is allowed to borrow against the future income but needs to pay the debt at the terminal time.
+Lastly, equation \eqref{wealth_lower_bound} admits a uniform lower bound to eliminate the arbitrage opportunity, such as the doubling strategy in \cite{harrison1979martingales}.
 At the death time $T_x$, the individual's wealth has a jump from the insurance payment